ZDPLI/GPAssistant/README.md

 - **Long chain-of-thought reasoning** guided by a custom system prompt.
 - **Retrieval augmented generation (RAG)** using DuckDuckGo web search.
+- **Episodic memory** stores past conversations in a FAISS index for context.
 - **Multimodal input**: optional image uploads are captioned automatically.
 - **Document ingestion**: text, PDF and DOCX files can be uploaded and will be included in the context for the language model.